gscalzo/ButlerAI/README.md

 ## Installation 🚀

-1. Download the latest release from the Releases page
+1. Download ButlerAI.dmg from the [Releases page](../../releases/latest)
+2. Open the DMG file
-2. Move ButlerAI.app to your Applications folder
+3. Drag ButlerAI.app to your Applications folder
-3. Launch ButlerAI
+4. Launch ButlerAI from Applications
-4. Configure your OpenAI API key in settings
+5. Configure your OpenAI API key in settings

 ## Setup ⚙️